 Certain applications may require use of management channel(s).
-Two optional management channels and an optional Synchronization Messaging Channel are provided on each PHY of the FlexE Group:
+Two optional management channels and an optional Synchronization Messaging Channel are provided:

-- A "section" management channel is carried from a FlexE Shim to the adjacent FlexE aware node (which may be the far end FlexE Shim in a simple router to router connection, or a FlexE aware transport network interface in the case of transport network does not terminate the FlexE Group) in a 50G FlexE Instance, or in the first 100G FlexE instance on a PHY. - A "shim to shim" management channel which is carried end-to-end between the shims that terminate the FlexE Group in a 50G FlexE Instance, or in the first 100G FlexE instance on a PHY. - A optional synchronization messaging channel in the FlexE overhead of the first FlexE Instance of the FlexE Group, which is applicable only for simple point-to-point bonding scenarios, e.g., creating a 300GbE equivalent by bonding three 100GBASE-R PHYs. they will need to be carried in the FlexE overhead.
+- A "section" management channel is carried from a FlexE Shim to the adjacent FlexE aware node (which may be the far end FlexE Shim in a simple router to router connection, or a FlexE aware transport network interface in the case of transport network does not terminate the FlexE Group). - A "shim to shim" management channel which is carried end-to-end between the shims that terminate the FlexE Group. - A synchronization messaging channel, which is applicable only for simple point-to-point bonding scenarios, e.g., creating a 300GbE equivalent by bonding three 100GBASE-R PHYs.

-For 200GBASE-R and 400GBASE-R PHYs, the management channels and (if applicable) synchronization messaging channel are carried in the overhead of the first 100G FlexE Instance within the PHY.
-Block positions 4-8 in the FlexE overhead of the remaining 100G FlexE Instances are reserved, encoded with a data sync header (01), and zeros in the rest of the block as for any other reserved bits.
+Each PHY in the FlexE Group can carry its own section and shim-to-shim management channels in the 50G FlexE Instance or the first 100G FlexE Instance on that PHY.
+The management channels are not aggregated across the FlexE Group.
+The synchronization messaging channel is only carried in the first FlexE Instance of the first PHY in the FlexE Group.
+For 200GBASE-R and 400GBASE-R PHYs, block positions 4-8 in the FlexE overhead of the remaining 100G FlexE Instances are reserved, encoded with a data sync header (01), and zeros in the rest of the block as for any other reserved bits.